negadoctor

 This tab contains sliders that allow you to make color cast corrections within both the shadow and highlight regions.

 The settings on this tab should not be needed for most well-preserved negatives.
 It is mostly useful for old and poorly-preserved negatives with a decayed film base that introduces undesirable color casts.
-Note that the shadows color cast setting will have no effect if the scan exposure bias setting in the film properties tab is set to a non-zero value.

 The other case where these color cast corrections may be needed is if the white balance properties of the light used to scan the film negative are significantly different to the light source under which the original film camera took the shot.
 For example, if you illuminate the film with an LED light, but the original shot was taken under daylight, this may require some additional color cast corrections.

-- These three sliders allow you to correct for color casts in the shadows by adjusting the red, green and blue channels individually.
-Use the color picker to set the sliders automatically by selecting a neutral gray shadow region requiring correction.
+These three sliders allow you to correct for color casts in the shadows by adjusting the red, green and blue channels individually.
+Use the picker to set the sliders automatically by selecting a neutral gray shadow region requiring correction.
 Because the shadows sliders can also affect color casts in the highlights, it is important to finish setting the shadows sliders before moving on to the highlights sliders.

-- These three sliders allow you to correct the white balance in the highlights by adjusting the red, green and blue channels individually.
-Use the color picker to set the sliders automatically by selecting a neutral gray region in the highlights that is not properly balanced.
+These three sliders allow you to correct the white balance in the highlights by adjusting the red, green and blue channels individually.
+Use the picker to set the sliders automatically by selecting a neutral gray region in the highlights that is not properly balanced.

 This tab contains settings that mimic the tonal effect of the photochemical papers that would have been used to create the hard copy image if you were not developing the photo digitally.
 These are creative settings, and serve a similar overall purpose to the creative tone curve settings on the look tab of the filmic rgb module.